Solid Earth Sciences (S)

 Co-Convener 2 Name Eiji Ohtani

-Affiliation Department of Earth and Planetary Materials Science, Graduate School of Science, Tohoku University
+Affiliation Department of Earth Science, Graduate School of Science, Tohoku University

 Co-Convener 3 Name Emmanuel Codillo